rust-lang/rfcs/text/3503-frontmatter.md

 - Depending on doc-comment style used, users may be able to edit/copy/paste the manifest without dealing with leading characters

 Downsides:
+- **Blocker** Either we expose `syn`s lesser parse errors or we skip errors, deferring to rustc's, but then have the wrong behavior on commands that don't invoke rustc, like `cargo metadata`
+  - If we extend additional restrictions to make it more tool friendly, then we break from user expectations for how this syntax works
 - When discussing with a Rust crash course teacher, it was felt their students would have a hard time learning to write these manifests from scratch
   - Having the explain the overloading of concepts to new users
   - Unpredictable location (both the doc comment and the cargo code block within it)
   - Visual clutter (where clutter is overwhelming already in Rust)
 - Might be a bit complicated to do edits (translating between location within `toml_edit` spans to the location within `syn` spans especially with different comment styles)
-- Either we expose `syn`s lesser parse errors or we skip errors, deferring to rustc's, but then have the wrong behavior on commands that don't invoke rustc, like `cargo metadata`
 - Requires pulling in a full markdown parser to extract the manifest
   - Incorrectly formatted markdown would lead to a missing manifest and confusing error messages at best or silent incorrect behavior at worse